csurgay/ansible-training/lessons/17_Tags/README.md

 #### Example: Never Run Deprecated Tasks

-If a task is deprecated, you can use the never tag to prevent it from running, even if someone uses its tag:
+If a Task is deprecated, you can use the `never` tag to prevent it from running, even if someone uses its tag:
 ```yaml
 ---
 - name: Update Database Schema